Yash14909/Jarvis_bot/README.md

 4. "Jarvis, what's the latest news in India?"

-You can use both the pyttsx3 is open-source and gTTS is free for some days later you will need pay
+"You can use both — pyttsx3 is open-source, and gTTS is free for some days, but may require payment later."

 ........................................................